RosenHe/FPSBreakOut/README.md

 # FPSBreakOut

+ 1.Added crosshair GUI, balls spawn from crosshair location 2.fixed orientations of most gameworld objects/physics 3.Added collision effect for boxes

+More details in the changelog.txt.

 TODOs:

--A Score Board.
+- A Score Board.
--Opening Scene and Ending Scene.(I do the art later. please contact me if you have something specific) -Box interactions
+- Opening Scene and Ending Scene.(I do the art later. please contact me if you have something specific)
+- Box interactions
--player reaching goal, move to next stage
+- player reaching goal, move to next stage
-- need to make boxes stop falling and be platforms, and give points to player -currently can shoot forever, need to add cooldown for ball shooting
+- need to make boxes stop falling and be platforms, and give points to player
+- currently can shoot forever, need to add cooldown for ball shooting
 - need GUI for current score, and shooting cool down, and maybe a timer.

 low priority:
--Balls disappear (instead of popping particle effect,phasing, or sounds)
+- Balls disappear (instead of popping particle effect,phasing, or sounds)

 Game mechanics description: (just for reference, feel free to add)